 - Relationship as an unmarried partner of a person present and settled in the UK must be genuine and subsisting

 - An applicant also must meet the financial requirement.
-The UK unmarried partner of the applicant must be earning at least £18,600 gross per year or savings of £62,500 if the UK unmarried partner of the applicant has no earnings from employment, self-employment or other means of income, or receiving income from a pension, a property portfolio, or both
+The applicant’s partner must be earning at least £18,600 gross per year, for example, or have savings of £62,500.

 - Besides, an applicant must meet the English language requirement.
-Moreover, the applicant has to show knowledge of the English language at CEFR level A1 according to the UK Immigration Rules.
+He/she has to show knowledge of the English language at CEFR level A1 according to the UK Immigration Rules.
 The applicant might be a national from a majority English speaking country.
 Then, he/she may have an exemption from the English Language requirement

 - An individual must pay the Immigration Health Surcharge